amaurremi/ownership-types/README.md

 `void` methods must end with the `end` keyword; note that `void` is called `Unit` in the syntax.

 To invoke a field `x` inside an object it is necessary to explicitly use `this.x`.

+## Garbage collection
+This version of ownership types is not very amicable to garbage collection but Gregor had the following idea of taking advantage of this type system for automatic memory management:

+When an object is created it is marked as not _sticky_.
+This means that there is only one reference to it, and it can be freed if the reference is a variable that is popped from the stack.

+Whenever there is an assignment in which the object appears on the right-hand side, the object becomes _sticky_.
+If the object is sticky we can only free it if the object's owner context is `rep` and the object's owner was freed.